fertile ground for Innovation

-The country is struggling to provide its people with even the most basic infrastructure such as roads, power and healthcare.
+Congo is struggling with even the most basic infrastructure such as roads, power and healthcare.
 Very few people have access to the internet or have experience with SME or larger businesses.
-So innovation may seem far from realistic.
-But the Congolese are naturally inventive and learn quickly and the ground for innovation is if anything more fertile than in more developed counties
+Innovation may seem far from realistic, but the Congolese are naturally inventive and learn quickly and the ground for innovation is, in the truest sense of the word, more fertile than in more developed counties.

 Networking a Hospital

 We installed a local Wi-Fi network and trained the staff in the use of tablets and a patient management system called Open MRS in a hospital based in Kavumu, an area struggling with poverty and a high level of sexual violence.
 The hospital now has a reputation for quality care and has won a contract from the UN.

 Olivier Maheshe runs Kivu Leather, the only business making shoes and sandals in Bukavu.
 Olivier used to work for a company that operates the only mechanised mine in Kivu and remembered they use thick rubber conveyor belts to bring up the ore.
 He negotiated to buy the old conveyor belts, which he cuts up to make rubber soles.